gladimdim/gladimdimorg/ck5s4no08076wqks12ko0dp1r.md

 # Homework

 Add a new feature to the LinkedPageViews widget: left and right arrow buttons can be any widget, they have to be provided to the LinkedPageViews constructor.
-The navigation when user presses on them must still work!
+The navigation must still work when user presses on them!

 ```dart
 LinkedPageViews(